Around the Lie correspondence for complete Kac-Moody groups and Gabber-Kac simplicity: Introduction

-One of the purposes of this paper is to attract attention to the following GK-simplicity conjecture and to provide motivations for its study -- besides the motivation to clarify the relations between the different completions of $\G_A(k)$, and hence to provide a unified theory of complete Kac--Moody groups. \begin{conjecture} Let $A$ be a GCM and let $k$ be a field of characteristic zero or bigger than $M_A$.
-Then $\G_A^{pma}(k)$ is GK-simple. \end{conjecture}
+We now present a few more functoriality results, as well as results that are either applications of Theorem~\ref{thmintro:funct1} or provide motivations for the study of Problem~\ref{problem:GKsimplicity} (or both) -- besides the motivation to clarify the relations between the different completions of $\G_A(k)$, and hence to provide a unified theory of complete Kac--Moody groups.

-Note that, as pointed out to us by Pierre-Emmanuel Caprace, the group $\G_A^{pma}(k)$ fails to be GK-simple in general for $\charact k\leq M_A$ (see Proposition~\ref{prop:noGK} below).